pinecone-io/contextual-webinar-rag/README.md

 When selecting the kernel, use the conda_python3 environment.

 Next, upload your data as described above (video mp4 files under ./data/videos), and run the notebook.

+The notebook will guide you through on processing the data, creating context with Claude, creating the embeddings, and finally querying the chatbot.